may-be-pie/bg3-mods/Pie_Sorcerer_OriginSpells/README.md

 | 5     | Call Lightning, Sleet Storm          |
 | 7     | Ice Storm, Summon Elemental          |
 | 9     | Conjure Elemental                    |

-Note that at level 6, there's still a feature shown to grant some spells.
-However, all of the spells are already granted earlier by this mod.

 ## Wild Magic Origin Spells